FullByte/FullByte.github.io/docs/about/me/support.md

 Thanks for all the fish!

-## Wiki
+## This website

+I'm am happy for any input/feedback but may take a while to respond.

 Support this website by [reporting an issue](https://github.com/FullByte/FullByte.github.io/issues/new/choose).
 Let me know if something is wrong, could be improved, is a problem in any way (please explain why).

-I'm am happy for any input/feedback but may take a while to respond.

 ## Me